MatheusIA/MatheusIA/README.md

 ---

-## 💼 About Me
+💼 About Me

-I'm a Computer Science graduate from UNIFENAS (2023), with solid experience in ERP systems such as SAP B1, SAP E-commerce, and Agrotis.
-I'm currently focused on backend development, software architecture, and process automation.
+I'm a Bachelor of Computer Science from UNIFENAS (2023), with solid experience in ERP systems such as SAP B1, SAP E-Commerce (Hybris), and Agrotis.

+I have a strong background in backend development, focusing on modern applications using NodeJS with TypeScript, clean architecture, and systems integration.

-I’m constantly studying and building projects — both public and private — aiming to sharpen my technical skills and contribute meaningfully to challenging and collaborative environments.
+I'm always learning and developing projects (some public, others private), aiming to grow technically and contribute to challenging and collaborative environments.

 ---